History

 Our Beginnings

 In the mid-1990s, Central Washington experienced an influx of Mexican immigrants.
-Philip Garrison, who had lived and worked in Mexico for years, soon got to know some of them.
+One of APOYO’s founders who had lived and worked in Mexico for years, soon got to know some of them.
 Because of his familiarity with both cultures, he understood the challenges they were facing.
 He and two immigrant friends decided to start driving to Yakima to get food from Northwest Harvest and hand it out from the back of a pickup truck.
 Read his essay The Unforgettable Frozen Chicken Giveaway and What Ensued.

 We join with CWU